postcss/postcss/README.md

 Bootstrap and Habrahabr styles.

-Also PostCSS parser is very flexible and, for example, can parse any custom or future at-rules, instead of build-in list.
+Also PostCSS parser is very flexible and, for example, can parse any custom or future at-rules, instead of built-in list.

 ### High-level API